kaltura/developer-platform/workflows/ovp/create_and_manage_youtube_videos_as_native_kaltura_external_media_entry_/readme.md

 <!--METADATA
 {
   "summary": "Using ExternalMediaEntry to natively manage YouTube videos as Kaltura video entries, including support for all interactivity, analytics and enrichment capabilities, while keeping the video hosted and delivered by YouTube.
-The video will be in the Kaltura player (wrapping around the YouTube chrome-less player)"
+The video will be played inside the Kaltura player (wrapping the YouTube chrome-less player)."
 }
 -->